Monitor containers in the Orion Platform

 - Apache Mesos

-The ability to monitor containers hosted on Linux nodes in the Orion Platform enables you to:
+The ability to monitor containers enables you to:

-- Display details about your container infrastructure, including hosts, host clusters, environment dependencies, and deployments.
+- Track details about your container infrastructure, including hosts, host clusters, environment dependencies, and deployments.

-- Track container, host, and other infrastructure metrics to help ensure and plan capacity.
+- Review metrics for containers, hosts, and other infrastructure elements to plan capacity.

 - Analyze container activity in the AppStack Environment.